Chouriki Sentai Ohranger: Bomber the Great

 Bomber the Great (ボンバー・ザ・グレート, Bonbā Za Gurēto), known as the "Universal Bomb Bastard" (宇宙の爆弾野郎, Uchū no Bakudan Yarō), was just another one of Baranoia's Machine Beasts, yet was able to turn his entire body into a missile.
 He was exiled after a failed attempt to take over the Baranoia Empire, only to return upon hearing of the death of Bacchushund to try to retake over.
 This time he set his sights on trying to take over the empty throne.
 After revising the Baranoian Constitution, Art 12, Bomber challenged Buldont to a duel for the Empire which he won and banished Buldont, proclaiming himself "Bomber the Great the 1st, new Emperor of Baranoia".

 At first, being new to the throne, Bomber did his best at leading the Empire, trying to win Hysteria's affections and kill the Ohrangers in the process, but consistently met with failure in both prospects, exiling Hysteria as a result.
 Kaiser Buldont returned to take back his birthright and Multiwa took control of Bomber by reprogramming him after they took out his arms, replacing them with a sword and a bunker.
 Bomber was soon sent on a suicide mission to kill the Ohrangers but was destroyed by King Pyramider Battle Formation (Oh Blocker) before he could accomplish this.
 Suddenly, a smaller missile called the Great Missile appeared shortly afterward, to destroy the sun, only to be flung towards the other side of space by Gunmajin to be destroyed for good.

-Bomber the Great is voiced by Nobuyuki Hiyama (檜山 修之, Hiyama Nobuyuki).